 You have a choice to power the LNBs from the TX.
 Each input can have 0V, 13V, 18V, or a 13V+22khz tone to 18V+22Khz tone.

-You can do this using buttons and LCD front panel control or by logging into the web interface using the device's IP address if purchased with SNMP and WEB option
+You can do this using buttons and LCD front-panel control or by logging into the web interface using the device's IP address if purchased with the SNMP and WEB option.

-By bsing standard blue SC/PC fiber jumpers can damage the devices.
-Therefore, make sure to interface the device only with SC/APC terminated fibers of optical jumpers on the TX and RX sides.
+By using standard blue SC/PC fiber jumpers can damage the devices.
+Therefore, make sure to interface the device only with SC/APC-terminated fibers or optical jumpers on the TX and RX sides.

-The receiver also has an SC/APC optical connector and 6 corresponding RF outputs , it is one to one, so that here comes in on the TX , it goes out on the RX
+The receiver also has an SC/APC optical connector and 6 corresponding RF outputs.
+It is one to one, so whatever comes in on the TX goes out on the RX.

 Thank you for reaching out to us.
 The F-LB61-CWDM-TX/RX is an excellent choice for sending 6 L-band signals over a single fiber.